 whole or reduced fat

-- 2½ cups whole wheat flour preferably white whole wheat
+- 2½ cups whole wheat flour try white whole wheat

 - 3 tablespoons butter softened or melted